-Members of the Japan Self-Defense Forces walk past a Patriot missile battery (PAC-3) on the grounds of the Ministry of Defense headquarters in Tokyo.
+Members of the Japan Self-Defense Forces walk past a Patriot (PAC-3) missile battery on the grounds of the Ministry of Defense headquarters in Tokyo.

 The Nikkei newspaper reported on July 30 that an ATLA official declined to comment on the number of Patriot missiles to be sold to the US.
-However, a former Pentagon official familiar with the negotiations put the number at around 10 missiles.
+However, a former Pentagon official familiar with the negotiations put the figure at around 10 missiles.

 For its part, ATLA also confirmed that it will soon sell PAC-3 missiles to the US military.